kalpitmantri/MedicalApplication/README.md

 ## How  it Works!!

-> See the documentation and request & response for all the APIs [HERE](https://documenter.getpostman.com/view/5575869/RWgtSwyq)
+   ### See the documentation and request & response to all the APIs [HERE](https://documenter.getpostman.com/view/5575869/RWgtSwyq)

 ### Available API Routes